why Gen Digital Inc. [GEN] is a Good Choice for Investors After New Price Target of $25.98

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for GEN. When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Gen Digital Inc. go to 13.40%.

-There are presently around $9,879 million, or 85.70% of GEN stock, in the hands of institutional investors.
-The top three institutional holders of GEN stocks are: VANGUARD GROUP INC with ownership of 68,698,555, which is approximately 1.522% of the company’s market cap and around 8.30% of the total institutional ownership; BLACKROCK INC., holding 61,558,877 shares of the stock with an approximate value of $1.15 billion in GEN stocks shares; and STATE STREET CORP, currently with $487.82 million in GEN stock with ownership of nearly 0.977% of the company’s market capitalization.
+There are presently around $8,404 million, or 85.70% of GEN stock, in the hands of institutional investors.
+The top three institutional holders of GEN stocks are: VANGUARD GROUP INC with ownership of 68,698,555, which is approximately 1.522% of the company’s market cap and around 8.30% of the total institutional ownership; BLACKROCK INC., holding 61,558,877 shares of the stock with an approximate value of $978.79 million in GEN stocks shares; and STATE STREET CORP, currently with $415.0 million in GEN stock with ownership of nearly 0.977% of the company’s market capitalization.

 Positions in Gen Digital Inc. stocks held by institutional investors increased at the end of Thursday and at the time of the Thursday reporting period, where 250 institutional holders increased their position in Gen Digital Inc. [NASDAQ:GEN] by around 35,102,772 shares.
 Additionally, 290 investors decreased positions by around 48,436,888 shares, while 85 investors held positions by with 445,016,838 shares.
 The mentioned changes placed institutional holdings at 528,556,498 shares, according to the latest SEC report filing.
 GEN stock had 66 new institutional investments in for a total of 3,159,628 shares, while 73 institutional investors sold positions of 4,892,410 shares during the same period.